Church of Scientology International

-The Church of Scientology International (CSI) is a California 501(c)(3) non-profit corporation.
-Within the worldwide network of Scientology corporations and entities, CSI is officially referred to as the "mother church" of the Church of Scientology.
+The Church of Scientology International (CSI) is a California non-profit corporation within the worldwide network of Scientology organizations.
+CSI is referred to as the "mother church" of the Church of Scientology, managing church growth and compliance with standards of the teachings of Scientology's founder, L. Ron Hubbard.

-The Church of Scientology International coordinates church growth, and attempts to preserve the uniformity of the teachings of Scientology's founder, L. Ron Hubbard.
-Golden Era Productions, a division of CSI, prints Scientology material, such as books, audio recordings of Hubbard's lectures, training films, and similar.
-Golden Era Productions also oversees the manufacture of E-meters.

-In a 1993 memorandum by CSI, the following information was provided to the Internal Revenue Service with regards to CSI's role and functions, its personnel and its income:
+In a 1993 memorandum by CSI to the Internal Revenue Service about CSI's role and functions, its personnel and its income:

-[...]
 CSI [...] is the Mother Church of the Scientology religion, with ecclesiastical authority over the ministry of religious services to parishioners by all subordinate churches within the ecclesiastical hierarchy.
-This church has a staff of approximately 990 individuals and an annual budget of approximately $ 46.8 million, based on its annual disbursements for the most recent year for which financial statements are available. [...]"
+This church has a staff of approximately 990 individuals and an annual budget of approximately $46.8 million, based on its annual disbursements for the most recent year for which financial statements are available."